kerrychou/LearnGit/readme.txt

 Git is a distributed control system.
-Git is a free software.
+Git is a free software!

 second wrote!